pixkk/Vampires/README.md

 - set seconds and count of players for each arena
 - fix arrow (find player)
 - add support for another versions of minecraft server
+- manual changing cost of items in shop